Lockdowns and Collateral Damage

 That is impossible to know right now.
 No respectable epidemiologist will mention a specific percentage needed.
 It also varies by geography, with a higher percentage needed in urban versus rural areas.
 It also depends on the strategy used.
 If people with more contacts are immune, such as traveling salesmen, cab drivers, politicians or party goers, then the percentage is lower.

-What is the current levels of immunity against COVID-19?
+What are the current levels of immunity against COVID-19?
 Is it enough for herd immunity?

 The current levels of immunity vary by location.
 We know that is more prevalent than the percentage of the population that has antibodies, but we do not know how much more.
 The time course of the epidemic in several regions of the world indicate that immunity in the population is playing a substantial role in controlling the spread.